All Episodes

 That's not what the election was about.

-And you, you know damn well that if it was the other way around, the Republicans lose bigger than ever in history, and they ask the Democrats, hey, let's sit together during State of the Union.
+And you, you know damn well that if it was the other way around, the Republicans lose bigger than ever in history and they ask the Democrats, hey, let's sit together during State Of the Union.

-Democrats say you'll be lucky if we let you in.
+Democrats say you'll be lucky if we let you in state of the union, much less sit next to us.

 But you are not interested in bipartisanship.